opal/opal.github.io/source/docs/static_applications.html.md

 gem "opal", "~> 0.7.0"
 ```

 Next, we want to add our main app code.
-Keep all opal code inside `app/`
+Keep all Opal code inside `app/`
 directory, and edit `app/application.rb`:

 ```ruby